yanxx297/homepage/content/archive/type-infer.md

 between signed and unsigned variables, which corresponds to a minimal set of casts required for a legal typing.

 #### Signedness Instructions
-A graph can have multiple sets of minimum cuts if we don't hve any other limitating factors.
+A graph can have multiple sets of minimum cuts if we don't have any other limitating factors.
 To find the most accurate one, we would like to infer the signedness of as many variables as possible before we cut the graph.
 We perform the first round of signedness inference based on heuristics about signedness instructions/operations.